pikaju/flutter-braintree/README.md

 #### PayPal / Venmo

-In order for your Drop-in to support PayPal or Venmo payments, you must allow for the browser switch by adding an intent filter to your `AndroidManifest.xml` (inside the `<application>` body):
+In order for your drop-in to support PayPal or Venmo payments, you must allow for the browser switch by adding an intent filter to your `AndroidManifest.xml` (inside the `<application>` body):
 ```xml
 <activity android:name="com.braintreepayments.api.BraintreeBrowserSwitchActivity"